-- Will be required to submit medical or other diagnostic documentation of disability and limitations and may be required to participate in such additional evaluation of limitations as may appropriately be required prior to receiving requested accommodations; and
+- Will be required to submit medical or other diagnostic documentation of disability and limitations and may be required to participate in such additional evaluation of limitations as may appropriately be required prior to receiving requested accommodations

 Placement Tests and Examinations

 Appropriate methods of alternative testing for students with disabilities will be determined on an individual basis, taking into consideration the nature of the disability.
-With adequate advance notice, the Student Disabilities Director will provide and assist with alternative testing services, equipment, readers, or writers.
-Proctored tests which require extra time will be given in a secure, quiet environment conducive to educationally sound testing procedures.
-Test accommodation requests are initiated by the student and are coordinated by the Student Disabilities Director with advance notice.
+With adequate advance notice, the Access Center will provide and assist with alternative testing services, equipment, readers, etc. Proctored tests that require extra time will be given in a secure, quiet environment conducive to educationally sound testing procedures.
+Test accommodation requests are initiated by the student and are coordinated by the Access Center with advance notice.

 Use of Auxiliary Aids

-Auxiliary aids include any service, adaptive equipment, or other educational aid which will enable a student with a disability to participate in or benefit from the educational process.
-The Student Disabilities Director and the student will determine what type of auxiliary aid or service is necessary.
+Auxiliary aids include any service, adaptive equipment, or other educational aid that will enable a student with a disability to participate in or benefit from the educational process.
+The Access Center and the student will determine what type of auxiliary aid or service is necessary.
 Primary consideration for assistance will be given to the student's request.
-Such accommodations will be employed only when deemed necessary and as long as the alternative method in non-discriminatory to nature, is not unduly limiting to the educational process of the student, and is reasonable for the individual circumstances.
+Such accommodations will be employed only when deemed necessary and as long as the alternative method is non-discriminatory to nature is not unduly limiting to the educational process of the student, and is reasonable for the individual circumstances.

 "Undue hardship" relative to the purchase of auxiliary aids is to be determined by the President or his designee and is to be based on the overall resources of the College rather than the resources of the individual department involved.